=This post is sponsored by the National Peanut Board.

 Turning six months was a big milestone for our sweet baby boy.
 He started crawling forward on his half birthday, cut two teeth, began pulling himself to standing and started solid foods.
 He’s still our happy go lucky baby and it’s been fun to watch him discover new things, especially as we begin our baby led weaning journey.

 Brooks was teething around 5 to 5 ½ months, so I started out offering him frozen breast milk pops in our favorite silicone feeders.
-This was our first step into solids for both of my boys because it gets them used to putting “food” they already love in their mouth, and provides comfort for the teething pain.
+This was our first step into solids for both of my boys because it gets them used to putting “food” they already love in their mouth.
+Not to mention it provides comfort for the teething pain too.
 Win-win for both of us!

 At the 6 ½-month mark, here’s a line-up of foods he has “tasted”, in developmentally appropriate forms of course.